Property & Evidence

 The weapon has been held as required by the court of law.
 The weapon will be made available 48 hours after the seizure or as soon thereafter as possible, but no later than 72 hours after the seizure.
 A criminal records check may delay the release.
 Providing that no other restriction exists (i.e. 12021, 12021(c)(1) or a restraining order).
 Any incidents of domestic violence will require a Department of Justice check which may take three weeks.

-All firearms held at the Murrieta Police Department for over 180 days will be charged a firearm storage fee in accordance with California penal code section 12021.3(j) and the city of Murrieta fee schedule.
-The city of Murrieta fee schedule calls for a one-time $25 processing fee and a $10 per month storage fee.
-All fees accumulate and must be paid prior to release of the firearm.
+All firearms held at the Murrieta Police Department will be charged a firearm storage fee in accordance with California penal code section 33880(a) and the City of Murrieta fee schedule.
+The City of Murrieta fee schedule calls for a one-time $84 processing fee (per firearm) and a $26 per month (per firearm) storage fee.
+All fees accumulate and shall be paid prior to release of the firearm.

 Please refer to the California Department of Justice Bureau of Firearms website for additional legal information regarding firearms.